Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 She frowned.
 “You’re not taking this seriously.”

- Mia's friend Larry calls he's a mutuail friend of Albert and Mia so Mia puts him on speaker phone Larry They all greet each other on speakerphone — Larry starts to explain.
+ Mia's friend Larry calls he's a mutuail friend of Albert and Mia so Mia puts him on speaker phone

+ Larry They all greet each other on speakerphone — Larry starts to explain.

 “I can’t get…” he mumbles, and there’s a crinkle of a bag, a loud crunch, and the sound of chewing right into the mic.

+Albert interupts you're ah chewing into the microphone.
+Then Larry says

+“I...I can’t get off the couch,” .He adds "Have you seen the news?"
+"It's all over the palce like a plague,

+fat men have flipped over like beetles, helpless on their backs —" but with the adiction Larry adds you want to socialize"

+Albert remembers being drawn to gas clerk how he wanted to share nibbles and do soical bags.
+Albert Snaps out of it Mia adds

+she'd been eating soacailly larry interupts.
+He said its the jinngle its caught in his head and he wants them to come over and do

+some socail grinding? but then he confesses first read the news."

+And sure enough Albert and Mia turn on the news they'd been avoidong recently and like Larry says

-“I can’t get off the couch,” he finally says.
-The fat men have flipped over like beetles, helpless on their backs — victims of something so irresistibly tasty that one bite always demands another.
+its an epidimc obisity is out like wild-fire victims of something so irresistibly tasty that one bite always demands another.

+The TV broadcast the news channel as the hosts interviews a near casulaity. they sound like they remain semi-unaware of whats really

+going on like the rest, as the interviewed replied

-There must be some addictive ingredient baked into it. compulsive behavior, hunger that’s not hunger.”
+"There must be some addictive ingredient baked into it." then the camera-man shoots vootage of a street corner the homeless

+topled amognst there other prior aadictions now the even the zombies are fat and more non-drug addicts lay obese asking for another bite.

+The TV hosts goes on "compulsive behavior, hunger that’s not hunger.”

 Albert shrugged.
 “It’s called flavor, Mia.
 Civilization runs on it.”